-A breast lift, also known as a mastopexy, is indicated for women who have an adequate amounts of breast tissue, but improper placement on the chest wall or less than ideal position of the nipple relative to the breast mound.
+Breast lift surgery is performed in our Houston office by Dr. Cara Downey.
+A breast lift, also known as a mastopexy, is indicated for women who have an adequate amount of breast tissue, but improper placement on the chest wall or less than ideal position of the nipple relative to the breast mound.
 They may also have poor projection or deflation (floppiness).
-This may be substantial, as a result of massive weight loss or may be mild as a result of breast feeding or even the effects of gravity over time.
+This may be substantial, as a result of massive weight loss or maybe mild as a result of breastfeeding or even the effects of gravity over time.
 The goal of a lift is to remove excess skin from the lower portion of the breast and re-suspend the tissue to its original position on the chest wall.
 The nipple is also centered in the correct location of the newly shaped mound.

 - “WISE” Pattern (classic anchor incision”) A breast lift can be accomplished by using incisions similar to a classic breast reduction, which involves a scar around the nipple, a vertical line from the bottom of the nipple to the fold of the breast and along the fold of the underside of the breast.
 This is typically required if a lot of reshaping is needed or there is an abundance of excess skin.

 - “Lollipop” incision.
 If less degree of excess skin is present a lesser incision may be possible that involves a scar around the nipple, vertical to the chest wall without an incision along the underside of the breast (“lollipop”).

 - Peri-areolar.
 If the breast mound is in a good position and it is just a matter of moving the nipple to a higher position with minimal tightening of the breast, the incision can be limited to around the circumference of the nipple or even just the upper half (crescentic).

 The choice of the incision may be dependent on the degree of excess skin and nipple position.
 A lift will make your chest feel firmer and higher, but remember that you must have realistic goals set for this surgery and you must be willing to trade a scar for an improvement in position and shape.